Continuous permanent unobserved heterogeneity in dynamic discrete choice models: Empirical illustration

+with $x_{i,t}=({z}_{i,t},1,\text{hinc}_{i,t},\text{age}_{i,t},\text{kids}_{i,t},\text{educ}_{i,t})$.
+Here ${z}_{i,t}$ is constructed following the approach of \textcite{altuug1998effect}, that is ${z}_{i,t}=\eta_{i}\lambda_{t}\omega_{t}\exp(\gamma_{3}^\intercal x_{Wi,t}){l}_{i,t}$ where each component is estimated from the consumption/wage regressions described above (see Appendix \ref{app:data_construct} for details).
+The remaining components of $x_{i,t}$ are, respectively, a constant term, annual head-of-household income, an age variable, whether there is a child in the household, and an education variable.\footnote{For simplicity, the age and education variable are dummies indicating whether the individual is over 35 year old and whether they have completed a college degree, respectively.
+In the DDC model, I assume that college degree status is constant over time (which is true for 97.5\% of individuals).}

-Relative to the participation model in \textcite[Equation (6.7)]{altuug1998effect}, $\nu_{i}$ is treated as an unobserved random variable.
-In their model $\nu_{i}$ is replaced by first-stage estimator $\hat{\nu}_{i}$, so that $\nu_{i}\hat{z}_{it}$ is treated as a known constant.
-Like \textcite{altuug1998effect}, I make the outside good assumption and assume that $\epsilon_{ait}$ is i.i.d. extreme value type I. For simplicity, the agents' time horizon is assumed to be infinite.
+Relative to the DDC model of participation in \textcite[Equation 6.7]{altuug1998effect}, $\beta_{i}$ is treated as an unobserved random variable.
+In their model $\beta_{i}$ is replaced by fixed effect estimates and treated as a known constant in their DDC model.
+Like \textcite{altuug1998effect}, I make the outside good assumption and assume that $\epsilon_{i,t,a}$ is distributed extreme value type I and independent across agents, time and actions.
+For simplicity, I assume that the agents' time horizon is infinite and that the exponential discount factor is 0.9 and known to the econometrician.